Chalk Talk: Character Traits of a Language Scholar

 That is what you see above!
 I call it my Sparkle Board of Magic.
 It reads: Supercalifragalisticexpialidocious Spanish Scholar: Laughs, Creates with Language, Takes Risks, Isn’t Afraid to Make Mistakes, Sees Opportunities to Practice, Asks Questions, Uses Circumlocution, Listens.
 Thank you to the teacher who inspired me to make it.

 At the top of a GIANT sheet of purple butcher paper, I wrote “As a Language Learner, what does it mean to…….” then scattered all over I wrote the 8 different traits from my bulletin board.
-Each of my classes came into the room and I quickly explained the rules and procedures of Chalk Talk in my room.
+As each of my classes came into the room, I quickly explained the rules and procedures of Chalk Talk in my room.

 1. It is a SILENT activity